Online learning of neural networks based on a model-free control algorithm: Introduction

 \section{Introduction}

-Training a neural network consists in tuning its internal weights in order to learn a mapping function from inputs to outputs.
-Besides classical tuning techniques (see e.g.~\cite{Aggarwal}), some connections between adaptive control and optimization methods have been pointed out recently in \cite{Gaudio, Matni} that highlight a certain equivalence between using tools from the adaptive control field and solving problems in the machine learning field.
+Training a neural network consists in tuning its internal weights in order to learn a mapping function from inputs to outputs and eventually examine what the model predicts~\cite{MONTAVON20181}.
+Besides classical tuning techniques (see e.g.~\cite{Aggarwal} and a survey in~\cite{Sukthomya} that presents tuning methods to model complex manufacturing processes), some connections between adaptive control and optimization methods have been pointed out recently in \cite{Gaudio,Matni} that highlight a certain equivalence between using tools from the adaptive control field and solving problems in the machine learning field.
 In this line of thinking, the motivation of this work is to propose a strategy to tune neural networks using the so-called model-free control algorithm in the context of supervised learning.

-The model-free control methodology, originally proposed by \cite{Fliess}, has been designed to control {\it a priori} any "unknown" dynamical system in a "robust" manner, and is referred to as "a self-tuning regulator" in \cite{Astrom}.
-This control law can be considered as an extended PI control and the performances are really satisfactory taking into account that the control is calculated based only on the information provided by the input and output signals of the controlled systems.
-This control law has been extensively successfully applied to control many nonlinear processes, see e.g. the references in \cite{Fliess, Bara, Hamiche} and the references therein for an overview of the applications.
-Some recent developments focus also on the internal structure of the model-free control algorithm, like in \cite{Aguila} where an active disturbance rejection control is proposed, and a derivative-free-based version has been proposed by the author in \cite{michel}.
-Besides first successful applications in simulation, the proposed "para-model" control has been experimentally validated in the case of the control of a highly nonlinear magnetic process in \cite{michel2}.
+The model-free control methodology, originally proposed by \cite{Fliess}, has been designed to control {\it a priori} any "unknown" dynamical system in a "robust" manner, and can be considered as an alternative to standard PI and PID control \cite{FliessJoin_2021} as it does not need any prior knowledge of the plant to control.
+Its usefulness has been demonstrated through successful applications\footnote{See e.g. the references in \cite{Fliess,Bara,Hamiche} and the references therein for an overview of the applications.}, and in particular, an application dedicated to the supply chain management \cite{Hamiche} has been recently proposed.
+A derivative-free-based version of this control algorithm has been proposed by the author in \cite{michel2018}, for which some interesting capabilities of online optimization have been highlighted.

-In this work, we consider the training of the neural network as a tracking control problem, where the proposed para-model control algorithm is used to tune the weights of the network in order to fit online the data training.
+At the intersection between control, optimization and machine learning, in this work, we consider the training of a neural network as a tracking control problem, where the proposed "para-model" control technique \cite{michel2018} is experimented as a {\it derivative-free learning algorithm} to tune the weights of the network in order to fit online the training data.